dckc/awesome-ocap/README.md

       > boot concept on x86, updates the seL4 kernel, and enhances
       > Genode's user-level networking facilities.

-    - [Genode OS Framework release 17.08][1708] Aug 30, 2017
-      > Version 17.08 enables hardware-accelerated graphics on
-      > Intel-Gen8 GPUs and expands Genode's seL4-kernel support to
-      > the ARM and 64-bit x86 architectures.
-Further topics are UEFI
-      > boot, VFS enhancements such as a new FatFS plugin, and the use
-      > of Genode as Xen DomU.

-    - [Genode OS Framework release 16.08][1608] Aug 31, 2016

 [1608]: https://genode.org/news/genode-os-framework-release-16.08
 [1708]: https://genode.org/documentation/release-notes/17.08